SERC-Web-TA-DF1A-2425/CSS-Basics-and-Layout-Exercise/README.md

-# CSS-Basics-and-Layout-Exercise
+# CSS Basics and Layout Exercises

-Lab exercise on CSS selectors and layout
+Series of lab exercise on CSS selectors and layout.